When Smaller Wins: Dual-Stage Distillation and Pareto-Guided Compression of Liquid Neural Networks for Edge Battery Prognostics: Experiments

 \subsection{Experiment Setup}

 The well-known MIT-Stanford battery cycle dataset \cite{severson2019data} is used in this study for model training and evaluation with real lithium-ion battery SoH degradation patterns.
 Training sequences are constructed from historical cycles, and the test set consists of SoH profiles spanning high, medium, and low health ranges, to enable model performance assessment across different scales of battery lifespan.
+The training and test data are split in the ratio 80:20.

 For each teacher or student model, the input window length is 100 cycles and the forecast horizon length is also 100 cycles, i.e., $\tau=\tau’=100$.
 Each model is trained for 200 epochs.
 The control parameter $\lambda$ in the loss function starts at 0.1 and increases by 0.004 per epoch until it reaches 0.9.
 We evaluate performance in terms of prediction errors and deployment costs.
 Errors are measured by MAE, RMSE, and MAPE computed over the predicted SoH values within the forecast horizon.
 Prediction uncertainty is quantified from 100 repeated inferences as the mean of the per-run SD, and confidence is measured as one minus the empirical coverage of the 95\% prediction interval.
 For the error utility $f_{\texttt{err}}$, we assign 50\% total weight to MAE, RMSE, and MAPE (equally shared), and 50\% total weight to uncertainty and confidence (equally shared).
-For the cost utility $f_{\texttt{cst}}$, we assign 50\% weight to model size, 20\% to inference time, and the remaining 30\% equally shared by energy and CO2 emission.
+For the cost utility $f_{\texttt{cst}}$, we assign 50\% weight to model size, 20\% to inference time, and the remaining 30\% equally shared by energy and CO2 emission, measured using EmissionsTracker from CodeCarbon.
 Two thresholds used for selecting practical Pareto-optimal students are $f_{\texttt{err}}^{\max} = 0.25$ and $f_{\texttt{cst}}^{\max} = 0.25$.
-All models are trained on a workstation with an NVIDIA RTX 4050 GPU, and dataset-based validation is conducted inside a Docker evaluation environment to ensure reproducibility of results across hardware setups.
+All models are trained on a workstation with an NVIDIA RTX 4050 GPU, and dataset-based validation is conducted inside a Docker environment to ensure reproducibility of results across hardware setups.